doshmeister/Cymbal/README.md

 # Cymbal

-Cymbal is an AIS based shipping traffic viewer, built on ReactJS, NodeJS and SimpleMaps.
+Cymbal is an AIS based shipping traffic viewer, built on ReactJS and SimpleMaps.

 Initial Build yet to be made.